kbaseIncubator/trees2/README.md

 cd /kb/dev_container/modules
 git clone ssh://kbase@git.kbase.us/trees
 git clone ssh://kbase@git.kbase.us/typecomp
+git clone ssh://kbase@git.kbase.us/kb_seed
 cd /kb/dev_container
 ./bootstrap /kb/runtime
 source user-env.sh
+# NOTE: see above for more details about the Inline::Java dependency
+JAVA_HOME=/kb/runtime/jdk1.6.0_30 cpan install Inline::Java
 make deploy

 Starting/Stopping the service, and other notes
 ---------------------------
-*to start and stop the service, use the 'start_service' and 'stop_service' scripts in /kb/deployment/services/trees *on test machines, tree services listen on port 7047, so this port must be open *after starting the service, the process id of the serivice is stored in the 'service.pid' file in /kb/deployment/services/trees
+* to start and stop the service, use the 'start_service' and 'stop_service' scripts in /kb/deployment/services/trees
+* on test machines, tree services listen on port 7047, so this port must be open
+* after starting the service, the process id of the serivice is stored in the 'service.pid' file in /kb/deployment/services/trees
-*log files are currently dumped in the /kb/deployment/services/trees/log directory, but this will change once central logging is adopted
+* log files are currently dumped in the /kb/deployment/services/trees/log directory, but this will change once central logging is adopted
-*'make clean' from the '/kb/dev_container/modules/trees' dir will delete all deployed files *'make redeploy' will perform a fresh deployment (clean followed by deploy) *cleaning and redeploying will not kill a running service!
+* 'make clean' from the '/kb/dev_container/modules/trees' dir will delete all deployed files
+* 'make redeploy' will perform a fresh deployment (clean followed by deploy)
+* cleaning and redeploying will not kill a running service!

 Testing